-The colonies should be arranged on a grid of rows and columns, similar to the plate shown on the right.
+CFQUant has two methods of colony detection - arrangement-based and scatter-based.
+Scatter-based detection can work with any colony arrangement, but for using the more accurate arrangement-based detection, the colonies should be arranged on a grid of rows and columns, similar to the plate shown on the right.
 The arrangement does not need to be precise, but rows and columns should be roughly recognizable.
-This arrangement is specified by the user upon initiation (see User input and interaction), and is used for the automatic identification of the colonies.
+This arrangement is specified by the user upon initiation (see User input and interaction).

 The colony identification is based on the colonies being either the darkest or the brightest objects in the image.
 Therefore, if the colonies are darker than the background, make sure no other objects in the image are darker than the colonies.
 Alternatively, if the colonies are lighter than the background, make sure no other objects in the image are lighter than the colonies.
+Scatter-based detection can handle some noise that is brighter/darker then the colonies, but this is still recommended.
 This is also recommended for the halos in the halo image, though objects outside the halo areas should not affect the analysis.